Mohammad Vali Khan Khalatbari Tonekaboni: Biography

-He served as colonel for ten years and became Minister of Post and Telegraph as well as Minister of Customs where he was in charge of all imports into and exports out of the Persian empire.
+He served as colonel for ten years and became Minister of Post and Telegraph as well as Minister of Customs where he was in charge of all imports into and exports out of Iran.
 Later he became Minister of Treasury where he was singlehandedly in charge of the entire country's coin issue.
 He also held the title of Minister of Defence and was Prime Minister for four terms.
 His highest military title was Commander in Chief.
-He was of the Khalatbari family.
+He was of the noble Khalatbari family.

-As an ethnic Persian, Sepahsalar Khalatbari was the only leader who was able to restore security inside Persia by controlling the ethnic Turkomans inside the kingdom.
-He was called upon many times by not only the various sectors of the Persian government but also by the Russians to suppress the Turkomans.
-His enormous wealth with income estimated at US$2 million/year in the early 1900s (the equivalent of $530 million/year in 2000) allowed him to be the chief financier of the Persian Empire where he would use his property as collateral for loans the kingdom obtained from Russia and Britain.
+As an ethnic Persian, Sepahsalar Khalatbari was the only leader who was able to restore Iran's security by controlling the country's Turkmen population.
+He was called upon many times by not only the various sectors of the Iranian government, but also by the Russians to suppress the Turkmen.
+His enormous wealth with income estimated at US$2 million/year in the early 1900s (the equivalent of $530 million/year in 2000), allowed him to be the chief financier of Iran, where he would use his property as collateral for loans Iran obtained from Russia and Britain.

-In 1909 he was given the title Sepahdar Azam and was sent by then King Mohammad Ali Shah to crush the Azerbaijani constitutionalist uprising in the northwest headed by Baqer Khan and Sattar Khan.
+In 1909, he was given the title Sepahdar Azam and was sent by Mohammad Ali Shah Qajar, to crush the Azerbaijani constitutionalist uprising in the northwest headed by Baqer Khan and Sattar Khan.
 He arrived in Azerbaijan but refused to fight the constitutionalist forces deeming it "fratricide".
-Instead he returned to Tonekabon and due to his genius military skill and national democratic following became the leader of the constitutionalist and anti-royalist forces, the same forces he was sent to crush.
+Instead he returned to Tonekabon and due to his genius military skills and national democratic following became the leader of the constitutionalist and anti-royalist forces, the same forces he was sent to crush.
 As their new leader he first occupied the city of Qazvin and then marched onto Tehran.

 During his march to Tehran the Russian foreign ministry in Saint Petersburg sent a telegram to the Russian Embassy in Tehran stating:

 "Please inform His Excellency Sepahdar Azam that if he and his army peacefully march on Tehran and then proceed to the house of Saad al Dowleh, then on the authority of this telegram, Sepahdar Azam and all his relatives and kin will be placed in the protection of the Tsarist government."